 Research suggests that between 6-19% of school aged children will suffer severe maltreatment, and disabled children are three times more likely to be abused.
 Due to their day-to-day contact with pupils, school staff are uniquely placed to observe changes in children's behaviour and the outward signs of abuse.
 Children may also turn to a trusted adult in school when they are in distress or at risk.
 It is vital that school staff are alert to the signs of abuse, both inside and outside the school and understand the procedures for reporting their concerns.
-The school will act on identified concerns and provide early help to prevent concerns from escalating.
+The school will act on identified concerns and provide early help, or support others to do so, to prevent concerns from escalating.